Brett A. Loftis, JD

 Even after leaving that work to pursue youth ministry, Brett never lost his passion for protecting the most vulnerable children.

 Under Brett’s leadership, Crossnore effectively completed their Second Century campaign surpassing their goal to build the organization’s endowment fund, built a new high school building at Williams Academy which opened in 2015, and constructed three new cottages on the Avery campus which opened in 2016.
 His executive leadership and strategic planning with the Board of Trustees led Crossnore to a successful merger with The Children’s Home in Winston-Salem, NC to become Crossnore School & Children’s Home in 2017.
 Services are expanding to underserved counties in western North Carolina through a satellite office opened in Hendersonville, NC in early 2018.

 Brett received his undergraduate degrees in Sociology and Political Science from Furman University.
 His passion for children eventually sent him to Wake Forest University School of Law to continue his career in child advocacy.
 He serves on numerous statewide committees and boards of directors, and he speaks statewide and nationally about children’s issues.
-Brett has completed the Train the Trainer program with David McCorkle from the Sanctuary Institute and helps to lead a team of 42 Sanctuary trainers on Crossnore’s campuses.
+Brett is a co-founder of the Center for Trauma Resilient Communities, which operates under Crossnore’s umbrella, and provides trauma-informed care and resiliency training for public and private agencies nationwide.
+Brett also helps to lead a team of 42 Sanctuary trainers on Crossnore’s campuses.